Homatropine and hydrocodone

 What is homatropine and hydrocodone?

-Homatropine and hydrocodone is a combination medicine used to treat cough.
+Homatropine and hydrocodone is a combination medicine used to treat runny or stuffy nose, sneezing, cough, and sinus congestion caused by allergies or the common cold.

 Homatropine and hydrocodone may also be used for purposes not listed in this medication guide.